-PROCEDURES DURING THE TEST
+PROCEDURES DURING TESTING

-- ☐ Hand a test booklet and answer sheet directly to each examinee. - Begin testing according to the procedures in the Instruction Manual keeping very careful track of timing. - Proctors should walk around the testing room, watching their assigned areas closely while not disturbing the examinees. - Allow only one examinee at a time to leave the room for a restroom break.
-Collect the test booklet and answer sheet from the examinee before they leave the room. - ☐ Change the seats of examinees suspected of misconduct. - □ NEVER LEAVE THE TESTING ROOM UNATTENDED.
+- □ Begin testing according to the directions in the Instruction Manual keeping very careful track of timing. - Allow only one examinee at a time to leave the room for a restroom break.
+Collect the test booklet and answer sheet from the examinee before they leave the room.

+NEVER LEAVE THE TESTING ROOM UNATTENDED.